aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 and individual developers.
 Constuct Hub also generates unified documentation for the constructs in all supported programming languages.

-Construct Hub is also available as a deploymable CDK construct library, so that enterprises and users with specific needs can host a private instance of the catalog, making interally developed constructs easier for teams to find.
+Construct Hub is also available as a deployable CDK construct library, so that enterprises and users with specific needs can host a private instance of the catalog, making interally developed constructs easier for teams to find.
 Just like the public instance of Construct Hub scans public repositories for